-Listeners who tune in to Hope In The Night quickly realize that the program is one of a kind.
-The unique intimacy of late-night radio gives listeners the opportunity of having someone like June speak directly into their lives.”
+Listeners who tune in to Hope In The Night quickly realize the program is one of a kind.
+The unique intimacy of late-night radio gives listeners the opportunity of having someone compassionate and wise speak directly into their lives.

-As June helps her guest personally, she shares God’s heart and steps to solutions on topics like alcohol and drug abuse, anger, divorce, reconciliation, abortion, domestic violence, homosexuality, loneliness, self-worth, teenagers, and more.
+As June helps the callers personally, she shares God’s heart and guidance on topics like alcohol and drug abuse, anger, divorce, reconciliation, abortion, domestic violence, loneliness, self-worth, forgiveness, and more.

 There are no in-studio guests on Hope In The Night − just June Hunt and her announcer/co-host.
-The “guests” on this program are the callers, who are treated with careful respect.
-June’s compassionate and patient approach makes a lasting impact on the callers, giving them greater understanding of God’s Word and providing steps to solutions that help transform their lives.
+The “guests” on this program are the callers, who are treated with care and respect.
+June’s compassionate and patient approach makes a lasting impact on the callers, giving them greater understanding of God’s Word and providing solutions that help transform their lives.

-Hope In The Night has celebrated 20 years of late-night ministry.
+Hope In The Night is celebrating 28 years of late-night ministry.
 The program has been nominated as the National Religious Broadcasters’ “Talk Show of the Year” in 2007 and named “Radio Program of the Year” by station WDCX in Buffalo, New York in 2011.